 As Legal Director, Amanda leads and manages CCIJ’s legal cases and outreach projects to support survivors of atrocity crimes in seeking legal redress and holding perpetrators accountable.
 She is also a co-researcher on the Social Sciences and Humanities Research Council of Canada Partnership Grant titled “Strengthening Justice for International Crimes – A Canadian Partnership” where she is involved in strengthening the collaboration between civil society organisations, academics, and national prosecuting authorities on international justice and accountability initiatives.

-Matt Eisenbrandt, Legal Director
+Matt Eisenbrandt, Special Advisor

-Matt earned a J.D. from the University of Virginia School of Law in 2001 and B.A. degrees in Latin American Studies and History from the University of Illinois at Urbana-Champaign in 1997.
+Matt is the author of Assassination of a Saint, a book about CJA’s investigation of Romero’s killers.
+Matt has a J.D. from the University of Virginia School of Law and B.A. degrees in Latin American Studies and History from the University of Illinois at Urbana-Champaign.

 CCIJ hires interns from time to time.
 Interns complement the work of CCIJ’s core team through part-time and volunteer support with casework, client support, project evaluation, accounting, web and database development, and communications.
 They are mentored by members of the CCIJ team while gaining valuable professional experience.

 Integral to the CCIJ team are the resourceful, professional volunteers across Canada who dedicate time and expertise in furthering the cause of international justice.